 What to expect after a Microdiscectomy?

 After any surgery the post-operative care is crucial to prevent infection and injury.
 You’ll need to replace dressing 48 hours after the surgery, and avoid showering for 3 days afterwards, keeping the bandages dry while doing so.
-If the incision gets red, swollen, warm or draining you should contact your doctor as it may be a sign of infection.
+If the incision gets red, swollen, warm or begins draining you should contact your doctor as it may be a sign of infection.
 Exercise is a critical part of recovery, and should be a minimum of 30 minutes each day of casual walking.
-The pain experienced varies from patient to patient, and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.
-And pain at the incision location is normal.
+The pain experienced varies from patient to patient, pain at the incision location is normal and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.

 How long is the recovery from Microdiscectomy?